Master Power BI Time Comparisons and Top N Analysis for Optimal Performance

 Conclusion

 Congratulations!
 You’ve built the ultimate Power BI Time Comparisons Top N Analysis page with top-notch performance.
-This approach allows stakeholders to analyse data faster while enjoying advanced filtering and time comparison features.
+This approach allows stakeholders to analyze data faster while enjoying advanced filtering and time comparison features.